Predictor Antenna: A Technique to Boost the Performance of Moving Relays: Introduction

-In this article, we discuss the potential advantages as well as the implementation challenges of \ac{PA} systems.
-We compare the performance of the PA-based schemes with different non-PA alternative methods, in terms of the \ac{E2E} throughput.
-The results are presented for both urban and rural areas where the \ac{MR} is served by a terrestrial \ac{BS} and a satellite/high altitude platform (HAP), respectively.
-Also, we study the throughput in the presence of both blockage and tree foliage, and verify the effect of the \ac{BF} on the system performance.
-Finally, revisiting the initial field trial results on \ac{PA} setups, we summarize the previous and current standardization attempts on (moving) relays as well as the key points which should be addressed before the \acp{MR} and, potentially, \acp{PA} can be used in practice.
-Our results show that the \ac{PA} concept is as an attractive candidate technique for improving the backhauling performance of \acp{MR}.
+In this paper, we demonstrate the potential benefits as well as the practical challenges of \acp{PA}.
+We compare the performance of PA-based schemes with different non-PA alternative methods, in terms of \ac{E2E} throughput and prediction accuracy.
+The results are presented for both urban (Section II) and rural areas (Section III) where the \ac{MR} is served by a terrestrial \ac{BS} and a satellite/\ac{HAP}, respectively.
+Also, we study the throughput in the presence of both blockage and tree foliage, and verify the effect of the \ac{BF}, estimation error and CSIT quantization on the system performance (Section III).
+Finally, revisiting the field trial results on \acp{PA}, we highlight the previous and current standardization attempts on (moving) relays as well as the key points which should be addressed before the \acp{MR} and, potentially, \acp{PA} can be used in practice (Section IV).

+Our results show that the \ac{PA} concept is an attractive candidate technique for improving the backhauling performance of \acp{MR}.
+Particularly, with typical parameter settings/vehicle speeds and a single PA, the implementation of the PA can increase the backhaul throughput of the \ac{MR}, compared to open-loop systems, by $50\%$; the result that can be boosted significantly by massive \ac{MIMO}-based \ac{BF}.